markiewiczjulian/news_aggregator/README.md

 # news_aggregator
 News aggregator in angular2.
-Based on requests made to a google news API (https://newsapi.org/s/google-news-api), UIFaces (https://uifaces.co/api-docs) and WeatherBit (https://www.weatherbit.io/api/weather-current).
+Based on requests made to a google news API, UIFaces and WeatherBit.

-Google news API provides actual news from all around the world.
+Google news API (https://newsapi.org/s/google-news-api) provides actual news from all around the world.
-UIFaces API is a service that provides user avatars (service is used in application to mock real author of an article photo).
+UIFaces API (https://uifaces.co/api-docs) is a service that provides user avatars (service is used in an application to mock a photo of a real author of an article).
-WeatherBit API provides actual weather (in application is used on main page in weather-window component).
+WeatherBit API (https://www.weatherbit.io/api/weather-current) provides an actual weather (in application is used on the main page in weather-window component).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.9.